emil-geo423/Healthcare-RAG/README.md

 How the System Works
 1. PDF Ingestion – Research papers are loaded and converted into text
 2. Chunking – Long documents are split into overlapping chunks
-3. Embeddings – Each chunk is converted into semantic vectors
+3. Embeddings – Each chunk is converted into semantic vectors(HuggingFace embeddings)
 4. Vector Store (FAISS) – Enables fast similarity-based retrieval
-5. LLM Generation – A Hugging Face model generates answers using only retrieved context
+5. LLM Generation – Phi-3 Mini model via ollama

 -----------------------------------------
 Architecture